Ledger account combinations

 If a user enters 150-B for a main account and customer, a specific license plate number must also be entered.
 However, if the user enters 150-W, no license plate number is required.
 In both cases, the user will always see three segments in the ledger account combination, even if one of those segments is left blank.
-For examples of the effects that these structures, segments, and constraints have when ledger dimension accounts are entered, see the part 5 section of this topic section of this topic that discusses the entry and storage of ledger account combinations.
+For examples of the effects that these structures, segments, and constraints have when ledger dimension accounts are entered, see the part 5 section of this article section of this article that discusses the entry and storage of ledger account combinations.

 If a user wants to show trailing segments only when they must be entered, advanced rules can be combined with the account structure to provide the additional versatility.

 This part of the article covers the "Advanced Rules" region that is highlighted in yellow in the following illustration.